harness/developer-hub/release-notes/platform.md

 - Email steps were failing due to the system's inability to find users with emails containing uppercase letters, as Harness converts and stores all emails in lowercase.
 (PL-48532, ZD-60291)

-- Reset password emails were being sent from the "CG" system for all accounts, causing issues for accounts that are exclusively "NG".
-Now, if an account is identified as "NG" only, the reset password emails will be dispatched from the "NG" system, rectifying the issue for "NG" only accounts.
+- Reset password emails were being sent from the FirstGen system for all accounts, causing issues for accounts that are exclusively NextGen.
+Now, if an account is identified as NextGen only, the reset password emails are dispatched from the NextGen system, rectifying the issue for NextGen only accounts.
 (PL-38735)

 - Slack channel notifications failed due to an error related to explicitly setting the "Host" header as "hooks.slack.com".
 We have removed the explicit "Host" header setting to support both Slack-specific webhook URLs and regular URLs, resolving the issue in this version.
 This item requires Harness Delegate version 24.04.82707.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-47914)